Playing all your favorite Rock Classics!

 Your Email (required)

 Matt started playing guitar at 8 years of age, after initially exploring his love for the accordion.
 Once Matt’s father saw how much accordions cost, he let Matt know that he was gonna play guitar!
 After toiling on guitar for 6 years, Matt was the third-best guitarist in a three-guitar band and was encouraged by his bandmates to take up the bass, which has been Matt’s primary instrument ever since.
 Matt played in several hard rock and hair metal bands throughout the late ’80s and early ’90s and then just quit playing altogether in 1993.
 It wasn’t until 21 years later when Matt got pulled up on stage to play a few songs with a good friend’s band that he rediscovered his passion for performance, and he has been playing regularly since.
 Matt lists his influences as Tom “T-Bone” Wolk, Carol Kaye, John Paul Jones, Abraham Laboriel, Marcus Miller, and Geddy Lee.
-Matt’s rig includes SoundGear basses, MarkBass amplification, Tech21 effects processors, and Audio-Technica Wireless systems.
+Matt’s rig includes Fender Jazz basses, MarkBass amplification, Tech21 effects processors, Audio-Technica Wireless systems, and Roland Keyboards.

 Will started playing drums at the age of 8 years old when his mom, after seeing him use lincoln logs to bang on trash cans in rhythm, introduced him to his neighbor who was a drummer.
 He learned to play drums on his neighbor’s drum set built from plywood and rubber pads for drums.
 Will played drums all the way from elementary school through college at Purdue University where he was the Outstanding Symphonic Band percussionist, Snare Drummer for the Purdue “All-American” Marching Band and played drum set for the Purdue Basketball band.
 After taking off 25 years to focus on building a career and raising a family, only keeping his chops in good shape jamming to Rush & Styx at home, Will was very fortunate to be selected the drummer of a great classic rock cover band in San Diego playing gigs nearly every other weekend.
 This reminded Will how much he enjoys playing live music and bringing that joy to all who comes to see us play!
 Nothing like playing music live and seeing the audience love what you are doing and having them participate in all that music gives.
 Will’s influences are Neil Peart of Rush, Todd Sucherman of Styx (unbelievable drummer), Dave Grohl of Foo Fighters and added John Bonham of Led Zepplin after recently covering several Led Zepplin songs.
 Will’s drum kit is the Pearl Reference Series with Sabian and Zildjian cymbals (Some of which are nearly 40 years old!).
 He also has two collectible Slingerland kits at home.